sookah/sookah/README.md

 ### Hey its me Saujan 👋

 - 🔭 I’m currently working on ...
-Python, TypeScript, Dart and Rust
+Python, TypeScript, Dart, Rust and Go

 - 🌱 I’m currently learning ...
-Rust and Dart
+Rust, Dart and Go

 - 👯 I’m looking to collaborate on ...
 IoT projects and infrastructures